jeipab/fslr-transformer-vs-iv3gru/preprocessing/docs/OCCLUSION_GUIDE.md

 ### Head Regions

-The system divides the head into 5 regions based on the Suvi dictionary:
+The system divides the head into 5 regions:

 - **Forehead**: Top of the head area
 - **Cheeks**: Including eyes and ears